 No student or student organization may provide alcohol to individuals under the legal drinking age.
 No student, regardless of age, may possess or carry open containers of alcohol in public or in open campus areas.
 Open areas of campus are any areas accessible to more than ten people or that a reasonable objective person would judge to be open spaces; open areas include residential hall lounges and hallways, outdoor space, classrooms, and other non-residential campus buildings.
 Residence hall assigned suites or living rooms are private spaces for the students who live there and their invited guests, thus they are not considered open campus areas.

 Drinking games or other activities involving rapid and/or excessive consumption of alcohol on campus or in University-approved housing are prohibited.
-Bulk alcohol dispensing sources (e.g., kegs, punch bowls, coolers, or garbage cans) are prohibited except at registered social events following the Social Event Policies; no student may consume alcohol from such a bulk source.
+Bulk alcohol dispensing sources (e.g., kegs, punch bowls, coolers, or garbage cans) are prohibited.